-- Clock generators - DEMO: A stimulus block that connects to the GMII/MII or RGMII receiver interface of the example design - DEMO: A monitor block to check data returned through the GMII/MII or RGMII transmitter interface - BIST: A simple loopback from the GMII/MII or RGMII transmit interface to the receiver. - BIST (AVB only): A basic AV data bandwidth monitor.
+- Clock generators - DEMO A stimulus block that connects to the GMII/MII or RGMII receiver interface of the example design.

-- A management block to control the speed selection - An MDIO monitor/stimulus to check and respond to MDIO accesses, if a management interface is selected. - A control mechanism to manage the interaction of management, stimulus and monitor blocks
+- DEMO A monitor block to check data returned through the GMII/MII or RGMII transmitter interface. - DEMO (Frame Filter enabled) Basic frame filter that looks at the DA/SA fields of frame inserted into the GMII/MII or RGMII receiver interface. - BIST A simple loopback from the GMII/MII or RGMII transmit interface to the receiver. - BIST (AVB only) A basic AV data bandwidth monitor. - A management block to control the speed selection. - An MDIO monitor/stimulus to check and respond to MDIO accesses, if a management interface is selected.